top of page

 Non-surgical treatments, which are generally less invasive and more affordable than surgical options, are highly effective and used initially for most mild and moderate stages of periodontitis.

-• Antibiotics: Can be prescribed as a pill or mouth rinse to reduce inflammation and control bacterial infection.
+• Medication: Can be prescribed as a pill or mouth rinse to reduce inflammation and control bacterial infection.

-• Antimicrobial mouthwash: Contain agents that can reduce inflammation and kill bacteria.
+• Antimicrobial mouthwash: Contains agents that can reduce inflammation and kill bacteria.

 Surgical Treatments

-Surgical treatments may be necessary for moderate to severe periodontitis, or mild periodontits that doesn’t resolve with non-surgical treatment:
+Surgical treatments may be necessary for moderate to severe periodontitis, or mild periodontitis that doesn’t resolve with non-surgical treatment:

-• Pocket reduction surgery: Pocket reduction surgery, also known as osseous surgery, is performed to treat moderate to advanced periodontits when the infection irreversibly damages the bone around the teeth..
+• Pocket reduction surgery: Pocket reduction surgery, also known as osseous surgery, is performed to treat moderate to advanced periodontitis when the infection irreversibly damages the bone around the teeth.
+This treatment removes the source of the infection and recontours the gums and the bone around the teeth to allow for optimal healing and minimize the chances of the infection returning.

 Blogs-Periodontics